Charles-Zhang-Somewhere/Somewhere/README.md

 5. SM: Somewhere Manager/Home Explorer (Pending a cute animal name)
 	* Find all files
 	* A path to **Hierarchical Home Protocol**
+1. Knowledge subsystem's function can be used just like IT tag filtering, but the dedicsted interface provides slight advantage for exploring and learning about existing homes rather than overwhelmed by the show-all tab list of IT.
+In that case, the tags in Knowledge subsystem have a different mechanism of presenting themselves, e.g. one clicks one, then gradually learns about more.
+In essence, this is also Topic Discovery for humans.
+We shall implement this feature much later though, when I get a decent setup of example repository.
+    * UI: The key to this UI is compactness - we want each knowledge to be as small as possible, with a focus on tags; We wish people to even abuse this aspect as it should be: anything small fragments gets recorded, and tagged, as it should be - the purpose is after all, to tag information items.
+        * The intention is that it feels just like Tiddly Wiki, but more focused and lightweight and database based - lightweight is necessary for efficiency, and it should contain as little information as possible - it cannot be a text file because that's too heavy, it cannot be a formatted text content because that's not efficient, it must be database based with each row representing one single information item so the significance is proper.
+    * UI: On the left there will be a search tags area, Up region, current region and Down region.
+On the right there will be a tags textbox, a content textbox, a remark textbox, and a toggle button for preview mode, and a button for create new knowledge.
+There is also another button named "Promote" which opens a dialog window for adding names to knowledge with a quote string: "Everything starts as a simple knowledge, then it grows into a note, then it gets some tangible forms.
+In the end it's significant enough as its own subject and becomes a new repository."
+2. Knowledge Tab implementation: 1) Up region shows all tags only 2) down region shows all available tags and then all knowledge items 3) click on anything in down region will select and preview in current.
+Actually this function is exactly like what IT currently does with its type filter and tags, so let's remove this panel and instead work on IT and make sure its tag filtering works really well and make a note in Usage regarding this potential application and its theory.

 Notice to compile and link SomewhereStandard and SQLite we need to uncheck **Prefer 32-bit** for SomewhereDesktop project.